hangedmandesign/merrow/README.md

 Latest build and details available at https://hangedman.itch.io/merrow.

 # Repo Overview
 The project is a C# Visual Studio Winforms application.
 When compiled, it will create **Merrow.exe**, the standalone application.
-That entire application is contained in the "Merrow" folder, which contains the Merrow project solution and the Merrow project code:
+That entire application is contained in the "Merrow" folder, which contains the Merrow project solution and the Merrow project code.
+The following are all partial classes in the MerrowStandard namespace:
 * *MerrowStandard.cs*, which contains the randomization and winforms application code, further detailed below in the **Code Structure** section.
-* * *Shuffle.cs*, which contains the Quest data randomization-related functions, detailed below in the **Code Structure** section.
+* *Shuffle.cs*, which contains the Quest data randomization-related functions, detailed below in the **Code Structure** section.
 * *QuestPatchBuild.cs*, which contains the Quest randomizer patch builder and related functions, detailed below in the **Code Structure** section.
+* *ShortCodes.cs*, which contains the shortcode-generation and shortcode-reading functions, and associated data.
 * *HackFunctions.cs*, which contains the generic patch generator and binary file reader functionality, further detailed below in the **Code Structure** section.
-* *VarFunctions.cs*, which contains various variable translation functions for easy converting of bytes/hex/strings/colors.
+* *VarFunctions.cs*, which contains various variable translation functions for easy array modification and converting of bytes/hex/strings/colors.

-The above are all partial classes in the MerrowStandard namespace.
-The following are kept deliberately separate:
+The following classes are kept deliberately separate:
 * *DataStore.cs*, which contains arrays and tables of reference data used for randomizer calculation and generation.
 * *crc64.dll*, a DLL implementation of some old community code for repairing N64 CRCs, modified to work standalone from a filename rather than requiring a bitstream.